anirudh-hegde/Wheltoze/README.md

   ```
   cd Wheltoze
   ```
+3.Open the project on IDE(Intellij, Eclipse)

 ## Conclusion
-Fell free to contribute 🌐️.
+Feel free to contribute 🌐️.